 When speaking of Worcestershire sauce, my mouth immediately waters.
 Perfectly cooked steak, lip-smacking marinades, succulent sauces – there are way too many things you can make with this condiment.
 Surprisingly, it’s also a viable alternative for beef broth.

-Most commercial Worcestershire sauce has anchovies or fish sauce, but you can easily knock up your version without those.
-With enormous flavors, I’m certain that it will do the job as well as beef broth.
+With a strong flavor, I’m certain this sauce will do the job as well as beef broth.
 Feel free to amp up the flavors with seasonings if you wish.

 To mimic beef broth, you will combine one tablespoon or one cup of Worcestershire sauce with one cup of water or vegetable broth.
 No one can tell the difference.